userize/userize-js/README.md

-# usertise-js
+# userize-js

-Package to interface with Usertise API
+Package to interface with Userize API